 - Will I be able to have work-life balance as an ND?

-If no one in your family has asked the question aloud, perhaps it’s one you’re asking yourself – Is this profession viable?
-Income notwithstanding, career satisfaction as an ND is the best way to answer that question.
+Career satisfaction as a naturopathic doctor is one of the best ways to answer some of these questions.
 An impressive 74% of respondents to our 2015 Graduate Success and Compensation Study, reported they were either satisfied or very satisfied with their naturopathic medical career.
-An almost unprecedented satisfaction rate given The Conference Board’s report that only 47% of Americans were satisfied with their jobs.*
+The Conference Board reports that only 54% of Americans are satisfied with their jobs.*

-Naturopathic Doctors who feel successful overall in their career are more likely to be satisfied with their decision to earn an ND degree, their income, their work-life balance, and their financial success.
+Naturopathic doctors who feel successful in their career are more likely to be satisfied with their decision to earn an ND degree, their income, their work-life balance, and their financial success.
 They are also more likely to rate themselves as passionate about the work that they do.